live-wire/journal/README.md

     - `from itertools import chain`
     - `generator3 = chain(generator1(), generator2())`
 - Sine waves - Manual Peak detection can look at the local minimas and maximas!
 What about the global characteristics ?
 How to tackle them ? :sad:
+- Wrote `sine_generator.py` to generate X, Y from the sine waves generated.

 ---
 `Dec 4, 2018`